vaughnteegarden/slate/source/includes/_phonebookmanager.md

 The method takes no parameters.

-The method returns an array of `Phone` objects.
+The Android method returns an array of `Phone` objects.
+The IOS method returns only the first `Phone` object.